 - Baseline inventories of natural resources and processes are included in planning and monitoring.
 The landowner is actively involved in monitoring and uses monitoring information to improve management.

 - Sustainable Revenues

-- The landowner derives a majority of her/his income from the land resources s/he manages.
+- The landowner derives income from the land resources she/he manages.
 This income may come from diverse sources, is sustainable in the long-term, and works for the landowner.